nualagr/readnreviewed/README.md

 A 'for loop' was used to iterate over each dictionary in the list.
 The .fromtimestamp class method was used to convert each 'review_date' element to the local date corresponding to the POSIX timestamp.
 The .strftime("%a, %b %d, %Y") method was then used to convert them into the format "Wed, Dec 02, 2020" which could then be passed through to jinja and displayed on the view_book.html page.

+[Upvoters]

+After creating the logic behind users being able to upvote a review that they feel was helpful or reflected their views of the same book it became apparent that it was necessary to prevent users from being able to upvote the same review multiple times or to upvote their own reviews.
+Therefore it was necessary to add an extra field to the reviews collection in Mongodb in order to store a list of users who had upvoted the review.

 ##### back to [top](#table-of-contents)
 ---